 Most outsourcing companies or independent teams are going to “interview” you when you first get in touch with them.
 They will do this in order to make sure they are capable of performing the exact thing you have in mind.
 Of course, there will be companies that will promise you they can do everything you imagine, without even asking for details.

-Those are the people who just want your money and the result of your cooperation can be satisfactory only in the rare case that the planets are aligned just right for your zodiac sign.
+Those are the people who just want your money and the result of your cooperation can be satisfactory only in the rare case that the planets are aligned just right with your zodiac sign.

 So, one of the first things you need to look out for is how many questions you get from your potential outsourced team.
 After all, you are looking for quality, not for someone who’s just going to rip you off, leave you with a Frankenstein's monster app and disappear.